ashleefv/ApplNumComp/L16 Further exploration of GUIDE in MATLAB.md

-# **Exploration of guide in MATLAB**
+# **Lesson 16: Exploration of guide in MATLAB**

-This lesson focuses on GUI examples within MATLAB, exploring in depth the capabilities of guide
+This lesson focuses on GUI examples within MATLAB, exploring in depth the capabilities of GUIDE.

 ### **Introductory videos**
  * [Packaging and installing MATLAB Apps](https://www.mathworks.com/videos/packaging-and-installing-matlab-apps-101563.html)